Xrysnow/LuaBindingsGenerator/README.md

 # lstgx_bindings

-This repo is originated from [cocos2d-x](https://github.com/cocos2d/cocos2d-x) and is used to generate lua bindings for [LuaSTG-x](https://github.com/Xrysnow/LuaSTG-x) and some other projects.
+This project is originated from [StarryX](https://github.com/wzhengsen/StarryX/tree/Develop/tools/SolBinding) and is used to generate lua bindings for [LuaSTG-x](https://github.com/Xrysnow/LuaSTG-x) and some other projects.